 - The female urinary diversion device (FUDD) can help female Soldiers overcome hydration issues in the field

 - The color of your urine can help determine if you’re hydrated

 Many female Soldiers choose to “hold it” or avoid drinking water during training or mobilizations.
 The rationale: to avoid potentially dangerous or awkward situations, like needing to “go” with no facilities nearby.

-Every day you lose water through your breath, perspiration, and urine.
 Drinking enough water keeps your core body temperature cool and stable.
-Experts recommend that, on average, women drink at least nine cups of water a day.
+The Institute of Medicine recommends that, on average, women drink at least nine cups of water a day.

 The FUDD was designed to encourage female Soldiers to stay hydrated even when there isn’t a restroom nearby.
 The device makes it possible for users to relieve themselves even in situations like a long convoy ride, training exercise, or while in theater.

 Using the FUDD has a bit of a learning curve, so try practicing at home first.
 FUDDs are available to all female Soldiers.
 Soldiers are advised to combine FUDD use with proper hydration.
-Ask your Medical Readiness NCO where you can pick up a FUDD.
+Next time you’re at a military facility, ask an officer where you can pick up a FUDD.

 Your body tends to send your brain signals of thirst after you’ve already lost about two percent of your water weight.
 At this point, you may experience dehydration symptoms like fatigue, headaches, and dizziness—none of which improve your performance in the field.

 Stay ahead of your thirst by checking the color of your urine throughout the day.
 If it’s light yellow to clear, you’re well hydrated.
 If it’s dark yellow or slightly brown, you’re dehydrated and need to drink water.

 Another tip: try sipping slowly throughout the day instead of chugging a lot of water at once.
 Your body will absorb and retain water better when you’re sipping versus gulping.